-This de-shedding tool also has a grippy TPR handle that is comfortable regardless of which side of the tool you’re using.
+The Pet Neat de-shedding tool also has a grippy TPR handle that is comfortable regardless of which side of the tool you’re using.
 This brush also claims to reduce shedding by 95%, which is excellent news for Husky owners and this thick-furred breed.
 One side of this tool is similar to other de-shedding tools on our list, but the larger teeth are unique, and gently massage your dog as you brush.

-FURminator Slicker Brush
+FURminator Slicker Brush Review

 - Ideal for your Husky’s medium-length coat.

 - Designed to reduce pressure on the skin.